hschneider/neutralino-build-scripts/README.md

 This set of scripts replace the `neu build` command for macOS- and Windows-builds.
 Instead of plain binaries, it outputs ready-to-use app-bundles.

-> The macOS build-script solves the problem, that Neutralino only produces plain macOS binaries and no valid macOS AppBundles.
+> The macOS build-script solves the problem, that Neutralino only produces plain macOS binaries and not macOS AppBundles.
 These files can be signed, but not notarized.
-> build-mac.sh generates valid AppBundles which pass Apple's notarization process successfully :-)
+> **build-mac.sh** generates valid AppBundles which pass Apple's notarization process successfully :-)

 ## Setup